carcousha/starcity-folio/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/bb3049e0-c7da-41ea-bc47-d8665a07da27) and start prompting.
+Simply visit the and start prompting.

 Changes made via Lovable will be committed automatically to this repo.